 High-performance language designed for numerical computing.
 Strong in scientific and mathematical workloads.

-Running large-scale simulations, handling performance-critical AI tasks.
+Running large-scale simulations and handling performance-critical AI tasks.

 Java